Music of Athens, Georgia: Rock

-The B–52's and R.E.M. became by far the most famous musical products of Athens in the 1980s, when both bands launched a string of hits.
-The B–52's formed after a St. Valentine's Day party in 1977.
-The members had little musical knowledge, but performed new wave music with a cheeky and humorous image and sound.
-They were known for their campy thrift store fashion, and their unusual and eye-catching music videos for hits like "Rock Lobster" and "Love Shack".
-Though The B–52's were the first Athens band to achieve national prominence, their popularity was soon eclipsed by R.E.M..
+The B-52's and R.E.M. became by far the most famous musical products of Athens in the 1980s, when both bands released a string of hits.
+The B-52's formed after a St. Valentine's Day party in 1977.
+The members had little musical knowledge, but performed new-wave music with a cheeky and humorous image and sound.
+They were known for their campy thrift-store fashion, and their unusual and eye-catching music videos for hits like "Rock Lobster" and "Love Shack".
+Though the B–52's were the first Athens band to achieve national prominence, their popularity was soon eclipsed by R.E.M.

-The future members of R.E.M. moved to Athens to work and/or attend the University of Georgia, including bassist Mike Mills and former drummer Bill Berry.
+The future members of R.E.M. moved to Athens to work and/or attend UGA, including bassist Mike Mills and drummer Bill Berry.
 The group began performing as R.E.M. in 1980.
-They became locally prominent, and released a single, "Radio Free Europe", that was a major college rock hit.
+They became locally prominent, and released a single, "Radio Free Europe", which was a major college-rock hit.
 Their popularity grew with a series of singles, EPs and albums that made R.E.M. the top underground band in the country, finally breaking into the mainstream with 1987's "The One I Love" and "It's the End of the World as We Know It (And I Feel Fine)."

-By 1991's Out of Time album which featured vocals by Kate Pierson of The B–52's —and its acclaimed follow–up Automatic for the People (named after the motto of Weaver D's, a local Athens soul-food eatery), R.E.M. had become one of the world's biggest rock bands.
+By 1991's Out of Time album, which featured vocals by Kate Pierson of The B-52's —and its acclaimed follow–up Automatic for the People (named after the motto of Weaver D's, a local Athens soul-food eatery), R.E.M. had become one of the world's biggest rock bands.
 The band's style went through many evolutions but originally had a jangle pop sound and harmonies often compared to folk–rock band The Byrds; singer and songwriter Michael Stipe is known for obscure, allusive lyrics delivered in a monotonous drone.
-The success of R.E.M. and The B–52's brought attention from major labels and music media to Athens, and many local bands received a career boost.
+The success of R.E.M. and The B-52's brought attention from major labels and music media to Athens, and many local bands received a career boost.